gnembon/scarpet/programs/survival/README.md

 #### By Gnembon
     As /c /s used to be in the olden 1.15- days, just configurable, safe with anti-cheat mechanisms, saving player landing location in app nbt's for future use.
 The whole shabang.
+	If you have a locked carpet.conf file, you must add commandscriptACE 2 to it so dimension teleporting works.

 ### carried_totem.sc
 #### By KingOfTheClouds